open-life-science/open-life-science.github.io/_posts/2020-10-01-annual-report-part-2.md

 *OLS real cost for one cohort (financial requirements are currently not met)*

 Many of the expenses required to run this project effectively have come from the founders’ own pockets.
-Some funding resources can be reached with requests, however claiming some of our expenses can sometimes be challenging -- not all items can be funded due to funding organisation's policies, and administrative formalities and/or blog posts are required for each funded item.
-Whilst running a non-profit organisation outside of our day jobs, we’ve unfortunately become extremely time-poor to constantly look for small funds or offer invisible labor associated with funding obligations.
+Some funding resources can be reached with requests for support to sympathetic organisations, however claiming some of our expenses can sometimes be challenging -- not all items can be funded due to funding organisation's policies, and administrative formalities and/or blog posts are required for each funded item.
+Whilst running a non-profit organisation outside of our day jobs, we’ve unfortunately become extremely time-poor to constantly look for small funds or offer invisible labour associated with funding obligations.

 ### Software Sustainability Institute partnership for OLS-2